DZajaczkowski/weather_API_practice/README.md

 ## How to run it?

 * Get docker desktop.
-* Run the docker-compose file.
+* To run the application run `docker-compose up` from project root.

 ## Why it was created?